Impact-Site-Verification: 20d348a4-134d-4fc5-af22-53bbab90616d

 Think of these cells like a chain of water pipes.
 The sunlight provides the water pressure.
 If you block one pipe (shade one cell), the flow of water (electrical current) through the entire chain is severely restricted.

 Furthermore, the shaded cell can actually become a consumer of electricity rather than a producer.
-The unshaded cells force current through the shaded cell, causing it to heat up rapidly—a phenomenon known as a "hot spot," which can permanently damage the panel.
+The unshaded cells force current through the shaded cell, causing it to heat up rapidly.
+This creates a "hot spot," which can permanently damage the panel's backsheet and degrade its lifespan.

 The Hero of the Story: Bypass Diodes

-To prevent hot spots and mitigate the massive power loss from partial shading, manufacturers install bypass diodes inside the junction box on the back of the panel.
+To prevent hot spots and mitigate massive power loss, manufacturers install bypass diodes inside the junction box on the back of the panel.

 How Bypass Diodes Handle Shade

-Let's look at a typical 100W panel with two bypass diodes (dividing the panel into a left half and a right half).
+Let's look at a typical 100W panel divided into two zones (a left half and a right half), protected by two bypass diodes:

 1. No Shade: Both halves produce 50W.
 Total output = 100W.